sendbird/sendbird-platform-sdk-java/docs/ReportApi.md

 <a name="viewModeratedMessageById"></a>
 # **viewModeratedMessageById**
-> Map&lt;String, String&gt; viewModeratedMessageById(apiToken, channelType, channelUrl, messageId)
+> Object viewModeratedMessageById(apiToken, channelType, channelUrl, messageId)

 View a moderated message